bagusbpg/pacmann-capstone-project/README.md

 ```
 In general, this endpoint attempts to recognize the available license plate on uploaded image, then stored it in database, effectively "checking in" a car.
 ## /checkout
-This path expects request and gives response much like `/checkin`, but instead of "checking in" a car, it does the opposite.
+This path expects request and gives response much like `/checkin`, with the same request validation (file type and size).
+But instead of "checking in" a car, it does the opposite.
+It tries to match the parsed car license number with those exist in database.
+Pattern matching allows for unexact match, meaning that it uses character-based text-similarity-calculation algorithm to determine if two text are similar or not based on certain threshold.
+But, do not worry as it searches for the best match.

 An example request using `curl` command is given below.
 ```bash
 curl --location --request POST '<HOST>:<PORT>/checkout' --form 'file=@<PATH-TO-JPG-FILE>'
 ```